 Welding caps provide a barrier between the welder's head and the sparks, reducing the risk of burns and other injuries.

-Additionally, welding caps can be made of flame-resistant materials, which can provide an extra layer of protection in case of an accident.
+Additionally, welding caps can be made of flame-resistant materials, providing an extra layer of protection in the event of an accident.

 Eye protection is also crucial in welding, and while welding helmets or face shields can protect the eyes, welding caps can help protect the face and neck from UV rays and other hazards.